 The Regeneration centers unique MSCC+ cellular protocol focuses on decreasing the symptoms and signs, as well as the chronic effects of the cartilage or ligament damage through direct stem cell implantation of activated and concentrated stem cells from the patient themselves or through cord tissue and/or Platelet Rich Plasma.
 Our regenerative stem cell hospital offers unique treatment for cartilage, ligament and tendon and spinal injuries that greatly helps speed up tissue healing via a targeted and accelerated regeneration process that normally takes mother nature months even years to accomplish.

-Orthopedic Surgery Alternatives
+Orthopedic Surgery Alternatives in 2022

 - Alternative to Surgery for Torn or Sprained Ankle Ligaments, Ankle Arthritis or Ankle Cartilage Damage

 - Alternative to Hand Surgery for Injuries or Arthritis

 - Alternative to Hip Surgery and Hip Arthritis

 - Alternative to Rotator Cuff Surgery for Shoulder Injuries

 - Alternative to Surgery for Meniscus Tear of the Knee

 Cartilage and Ligament Damage Reversal